 Faculty & Staff Resources

-When a student requests classroom modifications, they must provide the Access Office with appropriate documentation of disability.
+When a student requests classroom accommodations, they must provide the Access Office with appropriate documentation of disability.
 Our office staff will interpret the documentation to determine that the requested accommodations are reasonable.
-An Accommodation Letter will be produced for each course and hand delivered by the student.
-An original, signed copy of the Accommodation Letter will be housed at the Access Office.
+An Accommodation Letter will be produced for each course and emailed to the faculty member and the student.
 Accommodations are determined based on documentation of disability.
 Faculty may wish to negotiate alternate accommodations based on the requirements of the course or course content in order to maintain the basic goals of the course.

 In the event that you are unable to provide a distraction-reduced environment or extended time for students who are eligible for these accommodations, the Access Office will proctor the exam for you.
 Once students schedule an exam with the Access Office, you will receive an email requesting approval and information with instructions on how to pickup, proctor, and deliver your exam.